 - Must be registered (paid and waivers)

-- Teams shall carry a minimum of two and no more than eight players on their roster.
+- Teams shall carry a minimum of three and no more than eight players on their roster.

 - A minimum of 3 players is needed to avoid forfeit.

 - Players must sign the waiver and check-in each game to receive credit for that game.

 - Players must play at the minimum 3 games to be eligible for playoffs.

 - Any pitch hitting the designated strike zone including the edges is considered a strike.